ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Transport Security Protocol Descriptions

 This section contains brief descriptions of the various security protocols currently used to protect data being sent over a network.
-The interfaces between these protocols and transports is described in {{transport-interface}}; the interfaces between these protocols and applications is described in
+The interfaces between these protocols and transports are described in {{transport-interface}}; the interfaces between these protocols and applications are described in
 {{application-interface}}.

 ## Application Payload Security Protocols